 Felix is one of the Founding Directors of Instant Impact - building high performing internal functions by providing the right team, tech, marketing, and expertise to help their clients hire the very best diverse talent.

-As internal recruitment experts, Instant Impact has been helping businesses to improve their diversity for years.
+As internal recruitment experts, Instant Impact has been helping businesses hiring for diversity for years.
 After all, recruitment is the only real tool that businesses have to change the mix of different employees working in the company.

 To see any real change here businesses need a centralised and internal recruitment function.
 Hiring managers left to their own devices will usually err for the faster and easier route to hire.
 As you will find, improving diversity takes the right expertise, process, and discipline.